DorisRipley/MOVIE-RATINGS-ER-MODELING-DATABASE-VISUAL-DASHBOARD/README.md

 ## Deliverables

-**Part 1:** A Word file containing the image of the designed ER model, developed using a diagramming tool such as Lucidchart or draw.io.
+**Part 1:** A pdf file containing the image of the designed ER model, developed using a diagramming tool such as Lucidchart or draw.io.

 **Part 2:** A .sql script file containing DDL and DML SQL statements used to create the tables and insert data into them.

+**Part 3:** A Tableau dashboard providing visual insights from the populated database, focusing on movie ratings, user activity, and genre trends.

 ## Data Cleaning Challenges
 Working with the given dataset was like untangling a ball of yarn!
 Here's what we faced: